Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 # Deploying an application through CloudFlare

-Next lets deploy an application through cloudflare.
+Next lets deploy an application through Cloudflare.

 Go to Access then applications.
 Create a new application and select Private Network.